Industry Standards¶

 Agent-to-Agent Protocol (A2A)¶

-The A2A protocol defines how autonomous agents discover each other's capabilities and delegate tasks across organizational boundaries.
-SynthOrg's communication layer is designed to be A2A-compatible for future inter-agent interoperability.
+The A2A protocol defines how autonomous agents discover each other's capabilities and delegate tasks across organisational boundaries.

 Chat Completions API Format¶